nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 The FHIR specification defines a set of [data types](https://www.hl7.org/fhir/DSTU2/datatypes.html) that are used for the resource elements.

-The user locale (i.e. user's language, region and any special variant preferences that the user may want to see in their user interface) of a systems **MUST NOT** effect the FHIR on the wire representation of any data types (especially date-time and number formats).
+The user locale (that is, user's language, region and any special variant preferences that the user may want to see in their user interface) of a systems **MUST NOT** effect the FHIR on the wire representation of any data types (especially date-time and number formats).

-Certain aspects of [Primitive Data Type](https://www.hl7.org/fhir/DSTU2/datatypes.html#primitive) respresentation warrant further consideration and **MUST** be taken into consideration when designing and constructing FHIR resources.
+Certain aspects of [Primitive Data Type](https://www.hl7.org/fhir/DSTU2/datatypes.html#primitive) representation warrant further consideration and **MUST** be taken into consideration when designing and constructing FHIR resources.

 For example: